Amal Dunqul: Early life

 Dunqul was born in El-Qala village in Qift, an administrative division of Qena Governorate on 23 June 1940.
 His father had gotten his Habilitation degree from al-Azhar University that same year, and so named him "Amal", meaning "Hope" in Arabic, despite it being a typically female name.
 Dunqul's father wrote Classical ("Vertical") Arabic poetry, and owned a large library of books in various Arabic literary traditions.
 He was a very strict parent, preventing his son from playing with other children.
 He died when Dunqul was ten years old, and at such an early age, Dunqul had to financially support his mother and two younger brothers, an experience which hardened him and shaped his infamously harsh personality.

 In 1958, Dunqul enrolled in the Faculty of Arts at Cairo University.
 Before the end of his first year, he dropped out to work at the Qena Court of Justice, the Customs Departments in Suez and Alexandria and the Afro-Asian People's Solidarity Organization.
 He was raised in a very religious household, and thus was very devout.
 He later lost his deep devotion to religion and developed Marxist sympathies, reading the works of Marx, Engels, and Lenin, but never joined a political party due to his suspicion of all political organizations.

 Artistic career

 Dunqul met his future wife, Egyptian journalist Abla El-Rowainy, after she decided to conduct a series of interviews with him for her newspaper, Akhbar el-Yom.
-However, the senior editors objected due to Dunqul's leftist views and his opposition to the then-president Anwar Sadat.
+However, the senior editors objected due to Dunqul's leftist views and his opposition to then-president Anwar Sadat.

 It was October 1975 [...]
 An editor at Akhbar el-Yom told me:

 “You'll find it difficult to publish your interview with him, Amal is a leftist poet, and the paper won't publish the interview.
 Perhaps we can publish it in our Arab edition outside Egypt, but never locally.”